howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_9.md

     $this->assertEmpty(getUsername());
 }
 ```
-Run `make test` and you should get a similar error
+Run `composer test` and you should get a similar error

 ```bash
 There was 1 error: